Dont listen Up

 “Without suitable treatment, waste water we produce every day would damage the water environment and create public health problems.
 Untreated sewage contains organic matter (carbohydrates, fats, proteins), bacteria and chemicals.
 Bacteria naturally present in environmental waters do break these substances down, but in doing so they use the oxygen dissolved in the water.
 If there were large or continuous untreated discharges of urban waste water the result could be too little oxygen for fish and other aquatic life to survive.
 So the purpose of waste water treatment is to remove organic substances to protect the environment.”
 DEFRA 2002.

-The Thames Estuary is also under the flight paths of five major London airports, Magz has been tuning in in real time to aircraft in the area and Peter collected the sound of the pollution as it goes into the sea with hydrophones.
+The Thames Estuary is also under the flight paths of five major London airports, Magz has been tuned into real time to aircraft in the area and Peter collected the sound of the pollution as it goes into the sea with hydrophones.

 Tankerton landfill falling into the sea (photos Magz Hall)